vexide/website/src/content/blog/summer-update-24.md

 # Growing Pains & `pros-cli`

 Since this project started, we have always relied on [pros-cli](https://github.com/purduesigbots/pros-cli) for uploading programs to the brain.
-This worked great for a while, but as the scope of things grew and we to branched further from dependence on the PROS kernel, pros-cli became a less suitable fit.
+This worked great for a while, but as the scope of things grew and we branched further from dependence on the PROS kernel, pros-cli became a less suitable fit.

-The breaking point for us happened a few months back when I wrote some tutorials on setting up a project and realized that almost *half of the installation instructions* had to do with packaging and troubleshooting for pros-cli across various operating systems.
-When it comes to Linux distributions in particular **(i'm looking at you, nixos)**, things can get very messy.
+The breaking point for us happened a few months back when I wrote some tutorials on setting up a project and realized that almost *half of the installation instructions* had to do with packaging and troubleshooting pros-cli across various operating systems.
+When it comes to Linux distributions in particular **(not nixos though)**, things can get very messy.

 This isn't to fault the PROS project or anything, their CLI works great for them where everything is packaged with a VSCode extension by default, but we are working primarily with Rust tooling here and having users install an entire python toolchain to upload programs seems a little unreasonable.